Is Ontario Virtual School (OVS) accredited?

 What is your Refund Policy?

 Please note that there are no refunds through OVS.
-Students can however request in writing to transfer to another available OVS course within 7 days of their initial registration provided that the student has the prerequisite for the course they wish to transfer into.
+Students can however request in writing to transfer to another available OVS course within 7 days of their initial registration provided that they have not attempted any of the course evaluations and that they have the prerequisite for the course they wish to transfer into.

 What is a proctored final exam?